Introduction

 New Vegas Tick Fix

-Stutter remover
+Stutter Remover

 New Vegas Tick Fix is a mod by karut that fixes and improves game's internal clocks and memory management, which dramatically reduces stutter.
 It also allows for playing above 60fps without breaking physics.Additionally, it has some DirectX changes, which help with performance and greatly reduce memory usage.